About

 Shamanic studies

 Experiencing shamanic practices for the first time in 2015, Emma really delved in in 2017 when she completed the Certificate in Shamanic Studies with the Awareness Institute in Sydney.
-After completing this course and feeling a deep calling for the teachings she sought a teacher to help develop her knowledge, experience and wisdom.
-Emma then met Vicki Dean who is a well of spiritual and shamanic wisdom.
-She completed the Certificate and the Diploma in Shamanism and Transformational Mask and the Teacher Training with Vicki.
-Many of the shamanic teachings Emma has received come from the Americas and also from other cultures around the world.
-Her work holds a strong influence through the teachings of the land where she lives, nature spirits, ancestors and sacred sites of Indigenous Australia and the guiding spirits.
-Emma engages in a Shamanism that is not specific to one lineage but that works through direct revelation and the common threads that run across indigenous cultures.
-This provides a flexibility to adapt to the modern world and it's constant changes.
-She continues to study and learn from local and distant teachers in many different areas of nature and spirit realms.
+After completing this course and feeling a deep calling learn more she went on a search for a Shamanic teacher.
+Emma then met Vicki Dean who is a deep well of spiritual and shamanic wisdom.
+She completed the Certificate, the Diploma in Shamanism and Transformational Mask and the Teacher Training with Vicki.

 Counselling